eluv-io/elv-live-js/README.md

 export PRIVATE_KEY=0x11...11
 ```

+Many of the commands require a tenant ID.
+This starts with the letters `iten` and can be easily found through the Eluvio Fabric Browser (Properties library > Tenant object > Manage > Tenant ID).

-## Tenant commands
+### Tenant commands

-### Minter configuration
+#### Minter configuration

-For a new tenant - set up all required minter keys and helpers wiht one command:
+For a new tenant, set up all required minter keys and helpers with one command:

 ```
 ./elv-live tenant_create_minter_config itenKGHd3iedqtA39krJUPkBTCNoTeX